lemonsevens/lemonsevens-gruntworks/operations/project-planning/7_full-scaffolding-generator.md

 ```
 I need to save the iteration stories/tasks.

-These will be saved as `iteration-{iteration_number}-plan.md` relative to the directory containing your project's vision statement and requirements document.
-I will determine this location from the context.
+These will be saved as `iteration-{iteration_number}-plan.md` inside the `tasks/` subdirectory of the project directory.
+I will determine the project root location from the context.

 [Infer project directory path from context, e.g., path/to/project/]

 Proposed file location:
-- [path/to/project/iteration-{iteration_number}-plan.md]
+- [path/to/project/tasks/iteration-{iteration_number}-plan.md]

 [Show final file content for iteration-{iteration_number}-plan.md]